container-storage-interface/spec/spec.md

   // specific `parameters`.
 These are the same `parameters` the CO will
   // use in `CreateVolumeRequest`.
 This field is OPTIONAL. map<string, string> parameters = 2;

+  // If specified, the Plugin SHALL report the capacity of the storage
+  // that can be used to provision volumes that in the specified
+  // `accessible_topology`.
+This is the same as the
+  // `accessible_topology` the CO returns in a `CreateVolumeResponse`.
+  // This field is OPTIONAL.
+This field SHALL NOT be set unless the
+  // plugin advertises the ACCESSIBILITY_CONSTRAINTS capability.
+  Topology accessible_topology = 3;
 }

 message GetCapacityResponse {